 The sponge structure leads to more uniform oxidation of the zinc metal during discharge and, consequently, a more uniform coating of the discharge product (zinc oxide) on the sponge anode.
 Likewise, the structure makes the reverse reaction during charging—ZnO reduction to metallic Zn—more uniform.

 Even when 90% of the zinc is oxidized during discharge, Parker notes, the sponge retains a metallic zinc core.
 The core causes electric currents to be distributed uniformly throughout the sponge, making it physically difficult to form dendrites, he adds.

 The team found that the sponge electrodes protected a Ni-Zn battery when it cycled repeatedly between charging and discharging under demanding current conditions that induce dendrite formation in reference batteries.
 It also enabled the battery to withstand tens of thousands of cycles required for “start-stop” microhybrid vehicles.

-Braun notes that the NRL team “has found a particularly compelling system, where the 3-D electrode structure provides high power, as expected, but perhaps surprisingly, results in dendrite suppression and thus very good long term cycling.”
+Braun notes that the Naval Research Laboratory team “has found a particularly compelling system, where the 3-D electrode structure provides high power, as expected, but perhaps surprisingly, results in dendrite suppression and thus very good long-term cycling.”

 He adds, “This discovery is particularly useful because it is accomplished with an intrinsically safe, Earth-abundant, and relatively high-energy-density nickel-zinc chemistry.”